redmix-run/redmix/docs/docs/graphql.md

       },
       {
         "id": 3,
-        "title": "Welcome to the Redmix Community!"
+        "title": "Welcome to the Cedar Community!"
       },
       {
         "id": 4,